Frequently Asked Questions

 What can a Parenting Coordinator decide?

-A Parenting Coordinator’s authority is limited to what is set out in the appointing agreement or court order.
-Within that scope, a PC may make decisions about day‑to‑day parenting issues such as:
+A Parenting Coordinator’s authority is limited to what is expressly set out in the appointing agreement or court order and subject to any exclusions contained in that instrument.
+Within that scope, and where authorized, a PC may make determinations about day‑to‑day parenting issues such as:

 • Parenting schedules and exchanges